Enabling or disabling a Step conditionally

 run_if: .IsCI

-to it.- script: run_if: .IsCI inputs: - content: |- #!/bin/bash echo "This will only ever run in a CI environment because run_if: IsCI"
+to its properties:- script: run_if: .IsCI inputs: - content: |- #!/bin/bash echo "This will only ever run in a CI environment because run_if: IsCI"

 Running a Step only if the build failed